About the Data

 Midstream Expansion

 GOGEL lists companies responsible for the development of new pipelines and new LNG terminal capacity.
 Midstream expansion is often connected to upstream expansion because increased transport capacity can enable oil & gas companies to increase production.
 Moreover, midstream infrastructure will only pay off if it operates for several decades.
 This means that new pipelines and LNG terminals are threatening to lock the world into a high-emissions pathway.
-In a world where global warming is limited to 1.5°C, this infrastructure is useless.
+In a world where global warming is limited to 1.5 °C, this infrastructure is useless.

-Gas-Fired Power Expansion
+O&G Power Expansion

 Reputational Risk Projects